pyroll/ToM-Skills-Editor/README.md

     the link status is disabled in the skills editor).
 The game wasn't nice enough to provide a unique id that I need in the game files for some skills, so they need to be left as is.
+- In some limited testing on a maxed out ng+ save file, edited skills didn't show in the skills list.
+Perhaps it doesn't update if a character's stat in fully upgraded?

 ### Future Plans:
 - Add ability to change what stat a skill is assigned to
 - Add editing for magic/arts
 - Add ability to assign mp cost of magic
+- Various usability improvements for the app

 ### *** Final Note - A Request ***
 If anyone wants to volunteer to help make the skills more readable, I could use a list of